oskariorg/oskari-server/MigrationGuide.md

     flyway.1_45_4.layer.name.erva=dummy:erva
     flyway.1_45_4.layer.name.sairaanhoitopiiri=dummy:sairaanhoitopiiri

-If your instance wasn't using the thematic maps functionality you don't need to configure these.
-If you have the old thematic maps functionality in your application you need to add map-layers correspondind the regionsets before running the migration and configure the layer-names in oskari-ext.properties.
+If your instance wasn't using the old thematic maps functionality you don't need to configure these.
+If you have the old thematic maps functionality in your application you need to add map-layers corresponding the regionsets before running the migration and configure the layer-names in oskari-ext.properties.

-To configure the layers see: http://oskari.org/documentation/features/thematicmaps/config For more information about the migration see: https://github.com/oskariorg/oskari-server/pull/127
+To configure the layers see: http://oskari.org/documentation/features/thematicmaps/config

+For more information about the migration see: https://github.com/oskariorg/oskari-server/pull/127

 ## 1.44.0